João Pinheiro Chagas

 João Pinheiro Chagas (1 September 1863 – 28 May 1925; /pt/) was a Portuguese politician, literary critic, propagandist, editor, and journalist.
-He was heavily involved in several rebellions condemning the monarchy and disseminating materials via pamphlets and newspaper in support of the Portuguese Republican Party.
+He was heavily involved in several rebellions condemning the monarchy and disseminating materials via pamphlets and newspapers in support of the Portuguese Republican Party.
 He was among the leaders of the 5 October 1910 revolution and the Lisbon Regicide, and later served as Ambassador to Paris, and twice as interim prime minister of the Portuguese First Republic.

 Biography

 Early years

 Chagas was born 1 September 1863 in Rio de Janeiro, Empire of Brazil to João Pinheiro Chagas and Maria Amélia Rosa Pereira.
 His father was a Portuguese emigrant with ancestral ties to Portuguese refugees from Beiras who fled to Brazil during the Liberal Wars.
 On his paternal side, Manuel Pinheiro Chagas was his cousin and his son Mário was his first cousin once removed.
 His mother was an Indigenous American.
 The family relocated to Lisbon when Chagas was a child and he was orphaned at a young age.